Various parts of the site hosted with us are stored in different places and you can find here more details about it.

 The core files of WordPress are always

 read-only as the core should never be altered in any way.
-In case you need to alter various default behaviors of WordPress, please use hooks and filters.
-Besides being read-only, the core files are not visible through SFTP or Git for the same reason, they are meant to be read-only.
-You cand find more details about this on our security page.
+In case you need to alter various default behaviours of WordPress, please use hooks and filters.
+Besides being read-only, the core files are not visible through Gitea for the same reason as they are meant to be read-only.
+You can find more details about this on our security page.

 The code of your site is stored on our Git stack.
 Besides themes and plugins, we also store here other folders such as

 languages or other folders that might be created by plugins.
-All changes done on these files, no matter if they're done from SFTP, Git or the WordPress Editor, are stored as Git commits.
+All changes done on these files, no matter if they’re done from Gitea or the WordPress Editor, are stored as Git commits.

 In case you need to place a file or folder directly in the root of your site, these files need to be added in the folder

 wp-content/root/.
 The contents of this folder is stored on Git, therefore if you need to place files that are downloaded, or large attachments, then we recommend placing them inside a folder from

 wp-content/uploads/.
 That’s the place where static files should stay.

 For example, in case you need to verify the domain ownership by placing a file called